alansup3r/wheresCAPTCHA/README.md

 # wheresCAPTCHA
-where's wally/waldo in a captcha form
+where's wally/waldo in a captcha form not meant for real use